 If you are unable to speak directly with the Doctoral College then please email the pgappeals at warwick dot ac dot ukaccount with their query.

 The Student can also speak to the Student Union Advice Centre for advice and support: https://www.warwicksu.com/advice/

 Take a look at the Guidance to examinations for higher degree by research.
 All information can be found here.

-Warwick Print can bind and deliver to the Graduate School but there are alternative companies you can choose to use.
+Warwick Print can bind and deliver to the Doctoral College l but there are alternative companies you can choose to use.
 Where you have your thesis bound is up to you.

 Two soft bound copies & two CDs should be submitted to the Main Helpdesk at the Library, along with a thesis submission declaration checklist.

-Warwick Print can deliver directly to Graduate School or you can send by mail to the Graduate School.
+Warwick Print can deliver directly to Doctoral College or you can send by mail to the Doctoral College.

 If you have submitted your thesis to the library or via Warwick Print then you will receive a confirmation of receipt email within three working days of submission.